sjsu-library/unionist/_items/unionist--text-0401.md

   ass, refuse to perform their ordinary duty. "
 scholarlyNotes:
 commentary: Scurrilous attacks (though they are right about the printing!), hatred of difference, sexism, racism, religious bigotry - it's all here!
+The <em>Columbian Register</em> was, from beginning to end, the opponent of Abolition and racial equality.
 relatedPeople: Prudence Crandall; Calvin Philleo; James Holbrook
 featured:
 repeated: